 After publicly shaming your best friend for suggesting Maggiano’s for dinner, head to Monsieur Marcel, one of our favorite spots to grab a pre-movie meal in the Farmer’s Market.
 The gourmet French food compound takes up an entire quadrant of the place, so you couldn’t miss Monsieur Marcel’s even if you tried.
 And you shouldn’t miss it.
 Because grabbing a house-made dessert or a cheese plate and sitting out on their terrace is a fantastic way to skip the 20 minutes of movie previews.

-We love Dylan’s, but we also have some tough news.
-It’s not the king of the candy shops at The Grove.
-That award goes to Littlejohn’s Candies.
+Congratulations.
+You just mouthed off to a 7-year-old wearing Minion goggles and you’re not even out of the parking structure yet.
+Pop a Xanax.
+And then grab a bag of candy from Littlejohn’s.
 This 90-year-old candy shop has delicious sweets across the board, but you are coming for one thing: English Toffee.
 Biting into a tiny chunk is like being transported to a better world, where Katy Perry didn’t cut her hair and Velveeta cheese was good for you.
 If you ask nicely, you’ll get a generous sample for free.

 Shopping for your mom’s birthday is proving to be a complete bust and you just saw a full grown man crying in Sephora.
 You need meat.
 Luckily one of the most popular restaurants on the premises is Pampas Grill, a Brazilian churrascaria in the farmer’s market where you pay by weight.
 Grab a tray at the salad bar (which you should obviously skip) and move down the line as the staff cuts the meat right off the giant skewers and onto your plate.